top of page

 5. Replace the Skylight Itself

 Skylight replacement is necessary in any case where there are cracks in the frame, glass or dome.
 A weathered frame, or cracked glass or dome may be the reason your skylight is leaking if you have had an intense storm.
 Small hailstones often cause chipping or tears in acrylic domes.
 Minor damage can grow worse over time, and then one direct hit from a larger stone may cause a crack.
 Or in the case of domes, cracks formed in storms can grow quickly to cause the dome to be ripped off the roof from intense winds.
+We can do insurance assessments.

 Call us on 09 440 9820, or email brighterspace@aucklandskylights.co.nz or click here to send us a contact form.